Rare High Wind Watch issued for New York City area as Northeast braces for powerful weekend storm

 WHAT ARE THE WORST AIRPORTS TO FLY INTO DURING WINTER?

-Impacts from the storm system will vary by location, with some communities seeing rain and snow while others will just see precipitation in the liquid variety.
+Impacts from the storm system will vary by location, with some communities seeing rain and snow while others just see all rain.

 Forecast models show nearly everyone will see gusty winds, but those along the coast are more vulnerable to higher gusts.

-Due to the winter weather threat, a Winter Storm Watch has been issued for parts of upstate New York and Vermont.
+Snow is a threat farther inland where freezing air will push into the region.
+A Winter Storm Watch has been issued for parts of upstate New York and Vermont.

-Snowfall accumulations of between 5 and 10 inches are possible with locally higher amounts of precipitation in the higher elevations.
+Snowfall accumulations of between 5 and 10 inches are possible with locally greater amounts of precipitation in the higher elevations.
 Snowfall rates are expected to be the heaviest Monday morning.

 (FOX Weather)

-All the frozen precipitation is expected to stay west and northwest of Interstate 95, and slightly more than 300,000 people are under winter weather alerts.
+All the frozen precipitation variety is expected to stay west and northwest of Interstate 95, leaving slightly more than 300,000 people under winter weather alerts.

-A much more impactful element of the storm system will be the rainfall, with more than 40 million under flood alerts into the upcoming workweek.
+Greater impacts from the storm will come from wind and rain, with more than 40 million under flood alerts into the upcoming workweek.

-According to the FOX Forecast Center, widespread rainfall totals of 1-3 inches are expected, with higher amounts possible.
+According to the FOX Forecast Center, widespread rainfall totals of 1 to 3 inches are expected, with higher amounts possible.

-Nearly three dozen river gauges were either near or above flood stage before the storm system even started impacting the Northeast.
+Nearly three dozen river gauges were near or above flood stage before the storm started impacting the Northeast.

 (FOX Weather)

-An element of the storm system that is expected to continue to grow on the impact scale is its winds.

-So far, about 2.5 million people are under wind alerts, but that number is expected to grow as the event approaches.

-According to the National Weather Service, winds of 30-40 mph will be widespread Sunday evening, with gusts possibly reaching 60 mph.
+As for wind, widespread speeds of 30-40 mph are expected Sunday evening, with gusts possibly reaching 60 mph, according to the National Weather Service.

-Parts of New York, Maine and Massachusetts are under a High Wind Watch and face the possibility of downed trees and power lines.

-It is the first time in nearly three years a High Wind Watch has been issued for any of the New York City boroughs.

 (FOX Weather)

-From Sunday into Monday, the greatest impacts will be on travelers, power lines and holiday decorations.
+From Sunday into Monday, the greatest impact will be on travelers, power lines and holiday decorations.

 In the higher elevations of New York, Vermont and New Hampshire, several inches of snow will likely reduce visibilities and make travel treacherous on rural roadways.

-Those who do not see frozen precipitation will be dealing with heavy rainfall with slick streets and blustery conditions.
+Those who do not see frozen precipitation will deal with heavy rainfall with slick streets and blustery conditions.

-Boston Logan International Airport and all major airports in the NYC metro will not be immune from the weather.

 Communities that see downed trees and gusty winds will be subject to power outages.